Thanks to our strong Alumni Network, we have many volunteer and professional

 PresenTense employs entrepreneurship as a tool to grow local economies, enrich community life and solve critical issues facing society.
 They aim to make entrepreneurship accessible to all and accelerate social impact in communities across the globe.
 Over the past 7 years, they have run more than 50 accelerators and launched over 600 ventures.
 Challah for Hunger is the only organization to participate in PreseTense twice!
 Click here to learn more.

 The Repair the World Fellowship is an 11-month opportunity for young adults (21-26) to engage and challenge the Jewish community by addressing social justice issues through meaningful volunteering.
 Fellows recruit, train, and serve alongside volunteers to bring about real community change around education justice and food justice.
-The Fellowship takes place in Detroit, NYC, Philadelphia, and Pittsburgh.
-Challah for Hunger Program Director, Loren Shatten, completed 2 years of service with Repair the World Philadelphia!
+The Fellowship takes place in Detroit, NYC, Philadelphia, Atlanta, Miami, Baltimore and Pittsburgh.
+Challah for Hunger COO, Loren Shatten, completed 2 years of service with Repair the World Philadelphia, and both Program Managers, Eliana and Miriam, completed the Fellowship as well!
 Click here to learn more.

 CareerHub, a Schusterman initiative, brings together talented individuals and organizations looking to hire exceptional candidates through a suite of job-matching and professional development services.
 Learn more about how we can help you find a meaningful job that is a good fit with your skills, experiences and interests!